rensselaeroutingclub/docs/sports/rock-climbing/climbing-clinic.md

 		- with a tractor
 	- Guide mode belaying and lowering
 	- Directionals and Swings
-5. Rescue Skills (10 minutes talk)
+7. Rescue Skills
-6. Gear Inpection Etc. (15 minutes)
+8. Gear Inpection Etc.
-7. Questions
+9. Questions

 ## Day Two (Some future date at outdoor crag)